Toyo Eiwa Jogakuin

 Toyo Eiwa Jogakko in the Taisho Era The school building designed by W.M.Vories (Competed in 1933)

-Toyo Eiwa Jogakko in the Taisho Era
+Toyo Eiwa Jogakko in the 1910s

 A western-style cooking class in the Meiji Era

-A western-style cooking class in the Meiji Era The school building designed by W.M.Vories (Competed in 1933)
+A Western-style cooking class in the 1900s The school building designed by W. M. Vories (Completed in 1933)

 The school emblem The school anthem